R0Wi-DEV/workflow_ocr/README.md

 ### Backend
 > :warning: Since `v1.20.1` you'll have to install `OCRmyPDF`.

 In the backend [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used for processing PDF files.
 Make sure you have this commandline tool installed.
 Make sure you have the appropriate version (see below, Used libraries').

 ```bash
 apt-get install ocrmypdf
 ```

+For conversion of non-PDF image files, the commandline tool 'convert' from ImageMagick is used.

 Also if you want to use specific language settings please install the corresponding `tesseract` packages.